CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 * Message Flow Parameters: The parameters and payload employed in a message flow between a sending gateway and receiving gateway.

-* Source Gateway: The gateway that initiates the transfer protocol.
+* Origin Gateway: The gateway that initiates the transfer protocol.
 Acts as a coordinator of the ACP and mediates the message flow.

-* Recipient Gateway: The gateway that is the target of an asset transfer.
-It follows instructions from the source gateway.
+* Destination Gateway: The gateway that is the target of an asset transfer.
+It follows instructions from the origin Gateway.

-* Source DLT: The DLT of the source gateway.

-* Recipient DLT: The DLT of the recipient gateway.

 * Log: Set of log entries such that those are ordered by the time of its creation.